kentor/www.kentor.dev/posts/2017-11-05-testing-promise-all-side-effects-with-async-await.md

 ---
-title: Testing Promise.all side effects
+title: Testing Promise.all side effects with async/await
 ---

 I had to write a test that asserted some side effect of running the `then`